 Dropping a Course During the Change of Program Period

 A student may drop a course within the first two weeks of classes, which is the officially designated change of program period.
-Courses may be dropped online on SSOL.
+Courses may be dropped online through SSOL.
 Courses dropped within this period do not appear on a student's permanent transcript and incur no tuition charges.
-Students dropping their entire course load will not be allowed to do so online and must instead see their GS advisors about the withdrawal process.
+Students dropping their entire course load will not be allowed to do so online but must consult with their advisors about the withdrawal process.
 (See Withdrawal from a Semester in Progress on the Leaves of Absence and Withdrawals page.)

 Dropping a Course After the Change of Program Period